 Setting Student Qualifications, Invite Only, and Waitlists

 - Student Qualifications: allow you to filter what students will be able to sign up for the fair.
 Qualifications can be set by school year, GPA, major, college or any labels.
 If you would like all students to have the opportunity, you can disregard this step!
 If you use qualifications, all students will have access to the fair, but only those who are qualified can sign up.

 - Invite Only: will make your fair invite only, you will then need invite students on the “student invite” tab.
 Only these students will be able to see and sign up for the career fair in Handshake.

 - Student Session Limit: will allow you to designate a maximum number of students that may attend that session.
 When registration meets capacity, students will have an option to join the waitlist.
 Read more about Waitlists for Fairs & Events.

 Send Invites to Employers

-- Refer to Events: Inviting Employers for a step-by-step guide to inviting employers.
+- Refer to Fairs: Inviting Employers for a step-by-step guide to inviting employers.

 - Note: be ready to approve employers that request to attend the fair.
 Similar to managing employers and jobs, setup saved searches to filter requests.

 Step 2: Test Registering for the Career Fair

 Think you're ready for the Career Fair?
 If so, it's time to test!